mergado/docs/_posts/2016-04-08-rules-and-queries.md

 ## Queries

 Queries are used to filter products by values of their elements.
-In Mergado, we implemented our own language called MQL (Mergado Query Language) which describes in what way to filter products in our database.
+For this purpose, we implemented our own language abbreviated as MQL (Mergado Query Language).
+MQL helps to describe how to filter a set of products, similarly as SELECT statements in SQL.
+And in fact, all MQLs are always translated into SQL.
 For example, a query returning all products with price lower than 100 EUR looks like this in MQL:

 ```
 PRICE_VAT < 100
 ```

-In this query, `PRICE_VAT` is the name of the element in a project (or its XML feed).
-It is also possible to create more advanced queries.
+In the above query, `PRICE_VAT` is the name of an element in a project (which is often also the name in the project's input XML feed, however, elements can also be created manually in Mergado UI by users or in the API).
+Anyway, it's possible to create queries using a bit more advanced conditions.
 Here is a list of all possible operators:

-* `>`, `<`, `>=`, `<=`, `=`, `!=` – comparison
+* `>`, `<`, `>=`, `<=`, `=`, `!=` -- comparison of values
-* `~`, `!~` – comparison by regular expression
+* `~`, `!~` -- comparison by regular expression
-* `IN`, `NOT IN` – comparison with a list of values (surrounded by parenthesis)
+* `IN`, `NOT IN` -- comparison with a list of values (surrounded by parenthesis)
-* `OR`, `AND` – logical operators
+* `OR`, `AND` -- logical operators

-Names of elements can be escaped by square brackets, i.e. `[` and `]`.
+Names of elements can be escaped using square brackets, i.e. `[` and `]`.
 For example, the element `PARAM|color` can be used in MQL like this: `[PARAM|color] = 'red'`.

 ## Rules

 All manipulation of products' data happens in rules.
-Rules allow the transformation from input data provided by eshop to output data sent to shopping services.
+Rules transform _input_ data (provided mostly by administrators in eshops or by marketing agencies) to _output_ data (usually consumed by services like Heureka.cz, Google Merchant and Zboží.cz).
 The simplest rule is called `rewriting` which does nothing else than that it fills the output value of a product's element with a value.
 For instance, imagine you have a product like ThinkPad T440 and you want to lower its price.
 The rule `rewriting` is one way to do it and this is the action it performs:

 ```
         input                      output